Driving Innovation: New Frontiers in Plant Science 2.0

 Assistant Professor of Biology, Washington University in St. Louis, Assistant Member at Donald Danforth Plant Science Center

 Kevin Cox Jr. is a HHMI Hanna Gray Fellow who is an Assistant Professor in Biology at Washington University and an Assistant Member/Principal Investigator at the Donald Danforth Plant Science Center.
 Kevin earned his Bachelor of Science in Biology at the University of Missouri-St. Louis in 2013.
 He earned his Ph.D. in Plant Pathology at Texas A&M University in 2018, where he studied the molecular mechanism of a cotton disease called Bacterial Blight of Cotton.
 Afterwards, he joined the Danforth Center for his post-doctoral experience, where he focused on developing methods to study spatial gene expression in plants.
-Kevin started his role as a joint faculty member at WashU and the Danforth Center in July 2024.
+Cox started his role as a joint faculty member at WashU and the Danforth Center in July 2024.
 His lab is interested in understanding how genes are spatially organized in plant tissues and how cells use those genes to communicate with other cells, especially in response to stresses.

 Katherine Frels, PhD